Kelsi-Wolter/reveal.js/innerconPartitionsTalk/new-index-on-partitioned-tables.md

-In April 2024 our team ran into this exact problem, how did we solve it?
+In April 2024 our team ran into this exact problem on a large partitioned-table, how did we solve it?
 ---
 ## Background Context
 - New (replacement) table to house successful shipping label requests